dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 Package Validation will catch these errors at pack time.
 Here is an example scenario:

 Finley is working on a game which does a lot of string manipulation.
 They need to support both .NET Framework and .NET Core customers.
-They started with just targeting .NET Standard 2.0 but now they realize they want to take advantage of spans in .NET Core 3.0 and above to avoid unnecessary string allocations.
+They started with just targeting .NET Standard 2.0 but now they realize they want to take advantage of spans in .NET 6.0 to avoid unnecessary string allocations.
 In order to do that, they now want to multi-target for NET Standard2.0 and .NET 6.0.

 Finley has written the following code:
 ```c#